Azure/azure-sdk-for-js/design/multi-client-and-multi-api-in-modular.md

       @azure-rest/maps-search/v1
       @azure-rest/maps-search/v2
       more details see [link](https://teams.microsoft.com/l/message/19:344f6b5b36ba414daa15473942c7477b@thread.skype/1684293866076?tenantId=72f988bf-86f1-41af-91ab-2d7cd011db47&groupId=3e17dcb0-4257-4a30-b843-77f47f1d4121&parentMessageId=1684229932399&teamName=Azure%20SDK&channelName=Language%20%E2%80%93%20JS%E2%80%89%EF%BC%86%E2%80%89TS%20%F0%9F%A5%B7&createdTime=1684293866076)
-1. Default client exports.
-   Not sure if we should add default client, on one hand, it can keep the consistent code structure, and avoid some name conflicts.
-On the other hand, we will have a complexer of module sub path export.
+1. Documentation in Docs site.
+1. How to do data analyze for different layer.
+1. Sample generation.
+   Should we generate all samples for all three layers? see the rest api docs [here](https://learn.microsoft.com/en-us/rest/api/azurerekusto/clusters/create-or-update?tabs=JavaScript)
 1. Breaking change consideration.
    1. RLC is a breaking change, but Modular is not.
    1. RLC is not a breaking change, but Modular is.
-1. Adding new client
-   1. Migrate from single-client to multi-client.
-1. Adding new api version
-   1. Migrate from single-api to multi-api.
-1. Commonly used models.
-1. Codegen related questions.
-   1. use subpath export in our own code, [example link](https://github.com/qiaozha/azure-sdk-for-js/commit/7c32e2855988ed89309ca995de19a44d1d27511a)
 1. Dev tool for customization code combination.
    Not sure if we need any change if the code structure changed.
 1. Package size consideration.
    For large RP like network or compute, if we keep the code like this, we will mostly have the same issue as Python used to have.
-1. Documentation in Docs site.
-1. How to do data analyze for different layer.
-1. Sample generation.
-   Should we generate all samples for all three layers? see the rest api docs [here](https://learn.microsoft.com/en-us/rest/api/azurerekusto/clusters/create-or-update?tabs=JavaScript)